LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

+.. http://www.lassosoft.com/Language-Guide-String-Operations
 .. _strings:
-.. http://www.lassosoft.com/Language-Guide-String-Operations

 *******
 Strings
 *******

-Text in Lasso is stored and manipulated using the :type:`string` data type or the ``string_…`` methods.
-This chapter details the symbols and methods that can be used to manipulate string values.
+Text in Lasso is stored and manipulated using the `string` data type or the ``string_…`` methods.
+This chapter details the operators and methods that can be used to manipulate string values.

 .. note::
    Information about regular expressions and the `regexp` type can be found in the :ref:`regular-expressions` chapter.
-The :type:`string` type is often used in conjunction with the `bytes` type to convert binary data between different character encodings (e.g. UTF-8, ISO-8859-1).
+The `string` type is often used in conjunction with the `bytes` type to convert binary data between different character encodings (e.g. UTF-8, ISO-8859-1).
 See the :ref:`bytes` chapter for more information about the `bytes` type.